-Packaging and Submission.
-You should follow the packaging and submission procedure suggested by the previous assignment, replacing hw01 with hw02 as appropriate.
 Unpacking your submission should create a directory M-hw02 (as a subdirectory of the working directory), where M is your last name.
 Typing make at the Unix shell prompt in this directory should result in the complete compilation of your program, producing an executable file called roomboss.
 You will need to include an appropriate Makefile for this procedure to work.
 You should also include a short README file describing the files in your submission, along with anything that may be helpful in fixing your submission if it does not work as above.
 You must make sure you program does not make any assumptions on the nature of stdin and stdout and, in particular, that it works when stdin and stdout are redirected.
 For example, we may run your program as follows, where datafile is a text file contains the input of the program: roomboss < datafile, but we may also invoke roomboss using an interactive terminal.
 If you program using the proper conventions, roomboss should just work in all such cases without any special effort on your part, but if you bypass those conventions, it may not.
 Please check carefully that your file satisfies these requirements.
 Proper packaging and submission is an important part of this assignment and your score will suffer greatly if your submission falls short in this area.

-- \ For each of the following, you must (1) include a clear and precise description of your solution in your README file (or an accompanying PDF file), (2) implement that solution, and (3) include suitable test data and instructions. - 1.
-Do away with the assumption (A1) on page 6.
+- \ Advanced Work.
+[This portion of the assignment is required for COS 580 and optional (extra credit) for COS 480.]
+For each of the following, you must (1) include a clear and precise description of your solution in your README file (or an accompanying PDF file), (2) implement that solution, and (3) include suitable test data and instructions. - 1.
+Do away with the time-limit assumption on page 6.
 In your README file, clearly describe your scheme for managing reservations that extend indefinitely into the future. - 2.
-Add a feature to allow the selective modification and cancellation of reservations, including canceling some, but not all, of those created by a single makeReservations invocation. - ★ Quantify the space and time costs of the methods you describe above by - 1. providing suitable expressions for the running times of the operations, the database space requirements, and the computation (working) space requirements in terms of suitable input parameters, and - 2. conducting a brief but precise and well documented experimental evaluation.
+Add a feature to allow the selective modification and cancellation of reservations, including canceling some, but not all, of those created by a single makeReservations invocation.

+Quantify the space and time costs of the methods you describe above by

+- 1. providing suitable expressions for the running times of the operations, the database space requirements, and the computation (working) space requirements in terms of suitable input parameters, and - 2. conducting a brief but precise and well documented experimental evaluation.